grafana/grafana/docs/sources/permissions/dashboard-folder-permissions.md

 You can assign and remove permissions for organization roles, users, and teams for specific dashboards and dashboard folders.

-This page explains how to grant permissions to specific folders and dashboards.
+This topic explains how to grant permissions to specific folders and dashboards.

 To learn more about denying access to certain Grafana users, refer to [Restricting access]({{< relref "restricting-access.md">}}).